PU Council Updates

 Chloe

-is a Community Leaderis a Community Contributoris a Top Tiering Contributoris a Contributor to Smogonis a member of the Battle Simulator Staffis a Site Content Manager Alumnusis a Battle Simulator Moderator Alumnus
+is a Community Contributoris a Top Tiering Contributoris a Contributor to Smogonis a Dedicated Tournament Hostis a Site Content Manager Alumnusis a Community Leader Alumnusis a Battle Simulator Moderator Alumnus

 As the above post stated, we held a vote on whether the Pokemon of Haunter, Magneton & Oricorio-Pa'u were balanced in the metagame; or whether they warranted a quickban.
 Due to xaxgb/stresh not having too much playtime under his belt, we included rien and Toy Time King as rotational council members for this vote in his place.
 A reminder, in SV: Pokemon require a majority of at least 66% ban (6/8 here) in order to be removed from the tier.
 Here are the results: